PhilippGrunwald/SimpleOCamlNN/README.md

 The project will be so lightweight that you can simply copy the code into your own project and it will run.

 ## References
+1. Christopher M. Bishop, Hugh Bishop: *Deep Learning - Foundations and Concepts* [Springer Link](https://link.springer.com/book/10.1007/978-3-031-45468-4)
-1. Diederik P. Kingma, Jimmy Ba: *Adam: A Method for Stochastic Optimization* [Arxiv](https://arxiv.org/abs/1412.6980)
+2. Diederik P. Kingma, Jimmy Ba: *Adam: A Method for Stochastic Optimization* [Arxiv](https://arxiv.org/abs/1412.6980)